daniel-wrench/reynolds_scales_project/README.md

 Helper functions are stored in `utils.py`

-# Data
+## Data
-Magnetic field from Wind spacecraft, 2016-2020, using CDAWeb FTP and `cdflib`: WI_H2_MFI Re-sampled to two different frequencies and split into 6-hour intervals.
+Magnetic field from Wind spacecraft, 2016-2020, using CDAWeb FTP and `cdflib`: WI_H2_MFI Re-sampled to two different frequencies and split into 12-hour intervals.

-# Workflow
+See `metadata.xlsx` for description of variables.

+## New workflow

+1. `sbatch 1_process_raw_data.sh`: Process the raw CDF files, getting the desired variables at the desired cadences.
+    - This same bash script can also be ran locally (on a small amount of data)
+    - If more than 40% of values in any column are missing, skip data period

+## Kevin's workflow

 1. `mfi_lr.py`: Make low-res (0.2Hz) magnetic field dataframe pickle (Rāpoi job)
 2. `compute_corr.py` (Rāpoi job): Compute correlation scale using two methods for 6-hour intervals of low-res dataframe